lgbrock/lgbrock/README.md

 - 🌱 I’m currently learning **node.js and a little bit of everything else on the side**

-- 👨‍💻 All of my projects are available at [https://logan-brock-portfolio.netlify.app/](https://logan-brock-portfolio.netlify.app/)
+- 👨‍💻 All of my projects are available on [My Portfolio](https://logangbrock.com/)

 - 📝 I regularly write articles on [https://dev.to/lgbrock](https://dev.to/lgbrock)